-At the Intensive Care Foundation we are dedicated to improving the care of critically ill patients, through funding vital clinical research.
-Our overall aim is to improve the number of lives saved and the quality of those lives, for those unlucky enough to end up in Intensive Care.
+At the Intensive Care Foundation we are dedicated to improving the care of critically ill patients, through funding vital research.
+Our overall aim is to improve the number of lives saved and the quality of those lives, for those who find themselves in intensive care.

 Evaluation of a novel sleep monitoring technology in the ICU.